Subscribe

 Before you begin writing your book, it’s wise to consider how it can support your broader, long-term vision—for your readers, your work in the world, and yourself as an author.

-Writing your manuscript before you know your “why” for writing it can be like putting the cart before the horse.
+Writing your manuscript before you know your “why” for writing it can be a bit like putting the cart before the horse.
 As a book coach, I’ve seen too many first-time authors make this mistake.

 Our accomplished client, Bobbi, came to us with a finished draft of her memoir.
 She had lived through a tragedy decades before that led her down a new career path of supporting others as they navigate violent trauma.
 Through her healing process, she studied with pioneers in the field of trauma, obtained her PhD, and eventually launched her private practice focused on workplace well-being.